 The following tutorial explains how we were able to Run Damn Small Linux in Windows using Qemu Emulation technology.
 Damn Small Linux (DSL) is a tiny Linux Operating System created by John Andrews that is based on a Knoppix 2.4 Kernel.
-The advantage of DSL is that it runs well on older and slower computers and will fit on even a 64MB USB Flash Drive or other portable device.
+The main advantage of DSL is that it runs well on older and slower computers and will fit on even a 64MB USB flash drive or other portable device.

 DSL Distribution Home Page: Damnsmalllinux.org

 How to Run Damn Small Linux in Windows

 - Download dsl-embedded.zip file and extract its contents to your flash drive.
 If you plan to also Boot natively from DSL, replace this step with step 1-3 of this "Make a Damn Small Linux Flash Drive" tutorial.

 - Click dsl-base.bat to launch Damn Small Linux inside Windows